magnus-ISU/videospeed/README.md

 ## FAQ:

-**There's no audio above 4x speed!**

-Quite annoying indeed.
-[This is a bug in firefox itself, not the extension](https://bugzilla.mozilla.org/show_bug.cgi?id=1630569).
-Presently, nothing can be done about it.

 **A website doesn't work!**

 Open an issue here *with a link to a URL that has some odd behavior*.